Ignace Schops

 Ignace Schops (born 1964) is a Belgian environmentalist, a biodiversity, landscaping and herpetology expert.
-He is Director of the Belgian NGO Regionaal Landschap Kempen en Maasland (RLKM), and was the President of the largest network on the natural heritage in Europe, EUROPARC federation, from 2014 until 2021; and a full member of the EU chapter of Club of Rome.
+He is Director of the Belgian NGO Regionaal Landschap Kempen en Maasland (RLKM), President of Bond Beter Leefmilieu (BBL), Chair of The Weaving Lab Foundation and was the President of the largest network on the natural heritage in Europe, EUROPARC federation, from 2014 until 2021; and a full member of the EU chapter of Club of Rome.

 Schops was awarded the Goldman Environmental Prize, better known as the Green Nobel Prize in 2008, for his contributions to the establishment of the Hoge Kempen National Park, the first national park of Belgium.
 Later that year, he was selected as Ashoka fellow, world-leading social entrepreneur.

 In 2010 he became one of the eight global ambassadors for the IUCN countdown 2010 initiative.

 Besides these international awards, he got several national awards, including: Gulden Spoor – Golden Holidaymaker – Sustainable tourism ambassador.
 Due to his international work on biodiversity and social entrepreneurship, he became an Honorary Doctor for the University of Hasselt in 2011.
 Ignace Schops is a full member of the Club of Rome, EU Chapter.
 In June 2013, he became part of the Climate Leadership Corps of Al Gore.
 In November 2013, Ignace Schops was decorated by the Belgian King Filip as Commander of the Order of the Crown.

 Ignace Schops is one of the initiators of the "KLIMAATZAAK" (2014), a climate court case against the Belgian Governments (4) for not fulfilling their climate obligations.